AdobeDocs/commerce-operations.en/help/configuration/logs/database-activity.md

 bin/magento setup:di:compile
 ```

-and clean the cache with:
+And clean the cache with:

 ```bash
 bin/magento cache:clean